EU audit legislation

 However, the legislation is complex, and the summary descriptions of legislative and implementation considerations outlined herein do not constitute legal advice.
 Several areas of the legislation require interpretation and may evolve over time, and market participants may wish to seek legal advice before taking measures to comply with the legislation.
 Information provided is as of November 2015.

-1The legislation goes into effect the first financial year starting on or after June 17, 2016 with the exception of mandatory rotation, which is subject to a transition period.
+1The legislation goes into effect the first financial year starting on or after June 17,

 What does this legislation mean?